4 Effective Hip Mobility Exercises For Happy Hips

 • Standing IT band stretch

-As with your hip mobility exercises, the best hip mobility stretches for your own needs will depend on whether you have specific muscles or connective tissues surrounding the hip joint that are tight and then targeting these areas with an appropriate hip stretch.
+As with your hip mobility work, the best hip mobility stretches for your own needs will depend on whether you have specific muscles or connective tissues surrounding the hip joint that are tight and then targeting these areas with an appropriate hip stretch.

 #1: Side-Lying Leg Raises